 |---|---|

-| Hearing aids recommended | Schedule a separate consultation to discuss options and try devices.
+| Hearing aids recommended | Some clinics schedule a separate visit to discuss options and try devices.
 You do not have to decide today. |

 Cost and Insurance Coverage